-Assessment: Two tests of 2 hours each.
-One 3 hour June examination.
-Tests count a third and exam counts two thirds of final mark.
-A minimum exam mark of 50% and a final mark =>50% is required to pass the course.
+Assessment: Examination (two thirds), class tests (2 tests - 2 hours each and one third) of final mark.
+A minimum exam mark of 50% and a final mark greater than 50% are required to pass the course.
+June examination 3 hours